Nilssteingraeber/BlenderPixelLook/README.md

 ## What it does

 The addon changes every material of the selected object:
-1. Setting interpolation mode to "nearest neighbor" / "closest".
+1. Setting interpolation mode to "nearest neighbor" / "closest"
 2. Setting correct alpha textures
 3. Setting blending mode to "alpha clip" / "clip"